1955 Indonesian legislative election

-Legislative elections were held in Indonesia on 29 September 1955 to elect the 257 members of the House of Representatives.
-The election was the first national election held since the end of the Indonesian National Revolution, and saw over 37 million valid votes cast in over 93 thousand polling locations.
-The result of the election was inconclusive, as no party was given a clear mandate.
-The legislature which was elected through the election would eventually be dissolved by President Sukarno in 1959, through Presidential Decree number 150.
+Legislative elections were held in Indonesia on 29 September 1955 to elect all 257 members of the House of Representatives.
+They were the first national elections to be held in the country following independence and would see over 37 million votes cast in over 93 thousand polling stations.
+The election results were inconclusive, as no party was given a clear mandate.
+Following negotiations, Ali Sastroamidjojo was able to form a coalition government consisting of the Indonesian National Party, the Masyumi Party, and Nahdlatul Ulama.

+The legislature formed through the election served from 1956 to 1959 and was eventually dissolved by President Sukarno via presidential decree.
+Thereafter, there would be no national elections held in Indonesia until after his overthrow, when the New Order regime of President Suharto conducted legislative elections in 1971.